e-hat/watermark-gone/README.md

 [Pillow](https://pillow.readthedocs.io/en/stable/installation.html)

 ## Usage
 For now, all you can do is load data.
-Before you run `main.py`, download the STL10 data with `python load_data.py`, or however you run python files on your system.
+Before you run `main.py`, download the STL10 data and generate the watermarked images with `python load_data.py`, or however you run python files on your system.
 Then, you will be able to `python main.py`.